mohesu/barcode_scanner/README.md

   /// If this is null, a black [ColoredBox] is used as placeholder. final Widget Function(BuildContext, Widget?)? placeholderBuilder;

-  ///The function that signals when the barcode scanner is started. final void Function(MobileScannerArguments?)? onScannerStarted;
+  /// The function that signals when the barcode scanner is started. final void Function(MobileScannerArguments?)? onScannerStarted;

+  /// Called when this object is removed from the tree permanently. final void Function()? onDispose;

   /// if set barcodes will only be scanned if they fall within this [Rect]
   /// useful for having a cut-out overlay for example. these [Rect]